textadventures/quest/docs/custom_panes.md

 ![](indicator-bar.png "indicator-bar.png")

-We are going to have two attributes here, the player's "hitpoints" and their maximum, "maxhitpoints".
+We are going to have two attributes here, the player's current "hitpoints" and their maximum, "maxhitpoints".
 We will set up an HTML table again, but the second row will be the indicator; a `span` element with a `padding-right` attribute that will be adjusted as hits change.

-We need this to happen when the game starts and when reloaded, so this needs to go in the "inituserinterface" script.
-However, we only want to set the hitpoints once, so that needs to go into the "start" script.
+We need this to happen when the game starts and when reloaded, so this needs to go in the "inituserinterface" script as before.
 Here is the code for the "inituserinterface" script:

 ```
 s = "<table width=\"100%\"><tr>"